SAT Recommended Reading List

 By reading longer works, such as full articles, historical essays, and even entire novels, you will be able to increase the ease with which you read and comprehend the SAT reading material.
 This will not only increase your accuracy with the questions, but it will also improve your time management, as you can spend less time struggling to get through the passage!

 Here’s a reading list MEK ‘s expert SAT Prep team has compiled to get you started.
-It’s divided by category based on the 4 types of SAT reading passages—Fiction, Natural Science, Social Science, and Founding (Historical) Documents—so that you can pick and choose a little of everything or focus on your biggest weakness.
+Our SAT Recommended Reading List is divided by category based on the 4 types of SAT reading passages—Fiction, Natural Science, Social Science, and Founding (Historical) Documents—so that you can pick and choose a little of everything or focus on your biggest weakness.

-Don’t worry about reading them all!
+Don’t worry about finishing the entire SAT recommended reading list!
 Go with what interests you.
 But, remember, you don’t want to just read these texts; you want to comprehend them.
 To do this:

 - Take note of any unfamiliar vocabulary and create your own vocabulary database.
 For more tips on how to expand your vocabulary fast, check out this blog.